heychazza/MCPluginLib/README.md

 }
 ```

-This allows for user configuration, for example to use the configuration file we would do:
+The locale system allows for user configuration, for example if we wanted to use our configuration file we would do:
 ```java
 commandManager.getLocale().setNoPermission(getConfig().getString("messages.permission", "&cNo permission to do that."));
 ```